Online Allocation and Pricing: Constant Regret via Bellman Inequalities

-\cref{prop:relaxed_bellman} shows that a policy that always plays a satisfying action $\Ut$ \emph{approximates} the performance of \off up to an additive gap given by $\E\brk*{\sum_{t=1}^T \BL(t,\St|\calG_t)}$, which we henceforth refer to as the \emph{total Bellman loss}.
-More importantly, the proposition suggests that a natural way to design an \onl policy to track \off is to `guess' and play a satisfying action $\Ut$ in each period.
+\cref{prop:relaxed_bellman} shows that a policy that always plays a satisfying action $\Ut$ \emph{approximates} the performance of \off up to an additive gap given by the \emph{total Bellman loss} $\E\brk*{\sum_{t=1}^T \BL(t,\St|\calG_t)}$.
+More importantly, it suggests that \onl should try to track \off by `guessing' and playing a satisfying action $\Ut$ in each period.
 We next illustrate how \onl can generate such guesses.

-\longversion{ \begin{remark}[Slightly more general Bellman Inequalities] In the monotonicity requirement \eqref{eq:relaxed_bellman} we can, in fact, accommodate several generalizations.
-The loss $\BL$ can be both random and dependent on the action $u$.
-Additionally, rewards and transitions can be random, i.e., unknown at $t$ given $\xit$, the monotonicity requirement then becomes This expansion of the definition does not change any of the results; we make use of it in our study of the pricing problem in \cref{sec:pricing}. \end{remark} }